bonsthie/llvm-learning/ir_creation/README.md

 ## tail
 `tail` marks a function call for potential tail call optimization it's valid when it's the last action in a block before a `ret`, `br`, or `unreachable`, and doesn’t require preserving the stack frame.

+## callee caller

+Caller = the function making the call
+Callee = the function being called